 SYLLABUS

-You will also learn how to measure efficiency in parallel algorithms, as well as time complexity, speedups, the cost of communication, data and task parallelism, synchronization, and how to prepare your personal computers for parallel programing.
+You will also learn how to evaluate the efficiency of parallel algorithms, including concepts such as time complexity, speedups, communication costs, data and task parallelism, and synchronization.
+Additionally, you will learn how to prepare your personal computer for parallel programming.

 Goals

-At the conclusion of this course, you should have a basic understanding of parallel algorithms and their applications, particularly how to choose the appropriate parallel programming paradigm, as well as how to parallelize a given problem.
-This includes understanding the methodologies of the different programming models, the hardware in which your algorithm will run, and how to make sure your algorithm is efficient.
+At the conclusion of this course, you should have a basic understanding of parallel algorithms and their applications, particularly how to choose the appropriate parallel programming paradigm and how to parallelize a given problem.
+This includes understanding the methodologies of the different programming models, the hardware in which your algorithm will run, and how to ensure your algorithm is efficient.
 You will also have some awareness of the current state of parallel algorithms and computations.

 Quick Overview of COMP 485